polimediaupv/paella/doc/integrate.md

 - Preview pictures
 - etc...

 So, You need to pass all that information to paella.
-Paella provides you two ways to pass that.
+Paella provides you three ways to pass that information.

 ## The basic way